Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Introduction

-The generalization to general $k$-schemes of finite type is to be given in \cite{Park general}.
-That paper blends ideas of S. Bloch \cite{Bloch HC}, A. Grothendieck \cite{Grothendieck DR} and R. Hartshorne \cite{Hartshorne DR}, as well as some ideas from the derived algebraic geometry of J. Lurie.

-The phrase ``sufficiently many elements" in Theorem \ref{thm:main intro} means that the cardinality of the field $k$ is larger than a positive integer $M_n$ given by M. Kerz \cite[Proposition 10-(5), p.181]{Kerz finite} so that the Milnor $K$-theory $K_n ^M( k[[t]])$ and the improved Milnor $K$-theory $\widehat{K}_n ^M (k[[t]])$ of Gabber-Kerz coincide.
+The phrase ``sufficiently large" in Theorem \ref{thm:main intro} means that the cardinality of the field $k$ is larger than a positive integer $M_n$ given by M. Kerz \cite[Proposition 10-(5), p.181]{Kerz finite} so that the Milnor $K$-theory $K_n ^M( k[[t]])$ and the improved Milnor $K$-theory $\widehat{K}_n ^M (k[[t]])$ of Gabber-Kerz coincide.
 For instance, when $n=1$, this holds for an arbitrary field $k$.
-In \cite{PU Milnor}, we supposed ${\rm char} (k) =0$, while in this article it is no longer assumed.